ajeetp/AgileSlices/source/mddocs/principles.md

 Most engineers i talk to agree 100% with this principle, however they also point out that they are often asked to take shortcuts and discouraged from pursuing technical excellence.
 Engineers *want* to invest time in creating a good design and doing the best possible work.

 From several years of talking with engineers, PMs and leadership i have come to a conclusion that "technical excellence" has different meaning for each group.
 Moreover the ROI calculation is done differently by each group.
+A clear definition of what technical excellence means for the team / project should be in place and at regular intervals key participants should have conversations that may lead to concrete backlog items.

 #### Simplicity--the art of maximizing the amount of work not done--is essential

 This is my favorite principle.
 It has helped me get unstuck in many situations.
+This principle can be applied in a wide variety of situations and results in better outcomes when **aligned with Agile values**.

 #### The best architectures, requirements, and designs emerge from self-organizing teams